Applicability

 Responsibilities

-- Contracting Officers: Must determine if a contract meets these applicability criteria before applying FAR 22.602 requirements.
+- Contracting Officers: Must determine if contracts meet the applicability criteria and ensure compliance with FAR 22.602.

-- Agencies: Ensure oversight and proper application of labor standards to qualifying contracts.
+- Agencies: Oversee compliance and ensure proper application of the rules.

 Practical Implications

-- Common pitfalls include overlooking the value threshold, missing exemptions, or misapplying the rules to contracts performed outside the specified locations.
+- Common pitfalls include overlooking the value threshold, geographic limitations, or exemptions under FAR 22.604.